Sarah Biffin: Legacy

+According to Mouth and Foot Painting Artists, Biffin was the first recorded British mouth painter.
 A self-portrait engraved by RW Sievier and published in London in June 1821 was sold at Sotheby’s in 1986 and again at Sotheby’s on 5 December 2019.
 The sale was of the collection of the late Dr Erika Pohl-Ströher.
 The auction estimate was £800–1200 but the final sale price was £137,500.

 The first exhibition of Biffin’s work for 100 years Without Hands: the Art of Sarah Biffin, was held at the galleries of Philip Mould & Company, London in 2022.

+In February 2024, BBC news reported that the Museum of Somerset in Taunton, which holds a large collection of Sarah Biffin's work, had acquired a self-portrait by the artist.
+A watercolour by Biffin dated circa 1812 is located in the Welcome Collection in Euston Road, London.
+Additional works can be found at the National Portrait Gallery, London.